rasmunk/gocd-tools/docs/source/index.rst

 For information about the level of GoCD server management the ``gocd-tools`` currently supports, see the :doc:`/user/support/index`.

-To getting help with how the tool CLI can be used, see the :doc:`/user/usage/index` section.
+Finally, help about how the Command Line Interface can be used can be found in the :doc:`/user/usage/index` section.

-Finally, the documentation for the backend Python implementation can be seen in the :doc:`/python/index` section.

 .. toctree::
    :maxdepth: 2